-The sooner banks are able to effectively detect fraud, the reputational damages that incur on the financial institution becomes much more manageable.
-However, there is also a need to reduce the amount of “false positives” or false alarms to control the negative impact it can have on client trust.
+The sooner banks are able to effectively detect fraud, the more manageable are the reputational damages incurred on the financial institution.
+However, there is also a need to reduce the amount of “false positives” or false alarms to control the negative impact it may have on client trust.

 Fraud Analytics 101